thedarredondo/data-science-fundamentals/README.md

 The second one, about the integrals, is interesting.
 It used to be a problem before computers and certain algorithms--Markov Chain Monte Carlo variants, mostly--were invented and refined.
 Now, with librairies like pymc or similar, we can consistently wiggle our way past the integral computations.
-There's a lot of depth here, but the point is that we have tools that are just as reliable as those tables of z scores you'll find on the AP stats exam.
+There's a lot of depth here, but the point is that we have tools that are just as reliable as those tables of normal z scores you'll find on the AP stats exam.

 ## Textbook(s) Used
-This testbook serves as teh backbone of the course
+This textbook serves as the backbone of the course

 [Bayesian Analysis with Python](https://bap.com.ar/): A pratical guide to probablistic modeling, citation below: